benhoyt/benhoyt.github.com/writings/python-api-design.md

     ):
 ```

+For something fairly simple, that's a lot of (ahem) *typing*!

+There's an excellent post on the Python sub-Reddit, rather dramatically titled ["Why Type Hinting Sucks!"](https://www.reddit.com/r/Python/comments/10zdidm/why_type_hinting_sucks/), where the author shows just how many knots you can get yourself tied in when trying to write correct type signatures in the face of duck typing.
+The author goes through 10 increasingly absurd attempts at annotating a simple function that adds two numbers.

-This also shows how quickly the annotations change: the above uses the new `x | y` syntax for unions (added in Python 3.10), and the generic `list[T]` instead of `typing.List[T]` (added in Python 3.9).
+The example above also shows how quickly the syntax changes: the above uses the new `x | y` syntax for unions (added in Python 3.10), and the `list[T]` syntax instead of `typing.List[T]` (added in Python 3.9).
 Just a couple of versions ago you would have had to write this:

 ```python
 from typing import List, Optional, Tuple, Union